jackrabbit72380/Ho4kmmm/common/H3EK/tags/digsite/levels/swampthing/readme.md

 ## Credits

-Digsite for the Orignal Halo 1 Version
+Killzone64 for Porting the Mac World build to Digsite for the Orignal Halo 1 Version

 Noshots - For answering Various technical questions.